-The specific types of technical imperfections that can be present in a recording can vary greatly.
-Some common examples include: bleed, which is when sound from one source leaks into another recording; clicks and pops, which are caused by physical damage to the recording medium; clipping, which occurs when the audio signal exceeds the maximum level of the recording device; crackles, which are caused by physical deterioration of the recording medium; hums, which are caused by electrical interference; rustling, which is caused by movement of the microphone or other equipment during the recording process; and wind noise, which is caused by wind blowing into the microphone during the recording process.
+There are many different kinds of technical flaws that can be present in a recording.
+Crackles, which are caused by physical deterioration of the recording medium; clicks and pops, which are caused by physical damage to the recording medium; clipping, which happens when the audio signal exceeds the maximum level of the recording device; hums, which are caused by electrical interference; and rustling, which is caused by movement of the microphone or other equines, are some examples of common flaws.